 Mixed Reality Headset, 2016

-Lenses in front of cameras provide enhancements to a user's vision.
-A live video feed is fed through a Raspberry Pi to LED screens within the device, which the user can focus on via a convex lens.
+A live video feed is fed through a Raspberry Pi to LED screens within the device, seen through a convex lens.
 The units are battery-powered for up to ~6 hours of continuous run-time.
+The headsets were designed in Solidworks, and the final iteration was 3D printed and ran on Python scripts loaded to the Raspberry Pi.